Comoros June 16-17, 2023

 Historical Sultanates of the Comoros (31/01/2007)

-In 1997, Anjouan and Mohéli seceded from the Comoros and declared itself the independent State of Anjouan.
+In 1997, Anjouan and Mohéli seceded from the Comoros and declared themselves the independent State of Anjouan.
 An independence referendum was subsequently held in October, with over 99% voting in favour.
-The island then asked to be integrated again into the French Republic; but France refused.
-The government was overthrown in 2001 and were reunified with Comoros in 2002.
+The island then asked to be integrated again into the French Republic, but France refused.
+The government was overthrown in 2001 and was reunified with Comoros in 2002.
 Comoros invaded in 2008.

 The main religion is Sunni Islam.
 Although there are many mosques, religious observance is not strict.